 The Beginning After almost eight years at ad agencies and design studios, I decided to break out as an independent graphic designer in 2011.
 My only reservation was the lack of monthly financial security you get from a regular job.
 Besides that I was very ready to do my own thing, and so I decided to go ahead and give it a shot.
 I have a keen interest in design for lifestyle, music, and particularly fashion.
 I try to marry graphic design and fashion in different ways – whether it’s branding and communication, illustration or textile prints.

-In 2014, I started a year-long graphic design experiment called ‘Something Cool Everyday, where I set myself the task of creating a graphic art piece everyday.
+In 2014, I started a year-long graphic design experiment called ‘Something Cool Everyday’, where I set myself the task of creating a graphic art piece everyday.
 It emerged as a form of personal expression with freedom to experiment in a way that you don’t always get to do with commercial projects.
 All pieces were based on everyday life – style, travel, personal experiences and observations.
 This gave me a chance to explore and develop my own identity in design.
 It turned out to be a project that led to other good projects.
 For instance, I started doing fashion illustrations inspired by my favourite looks from various fashion weeks which led to a commissioned project for Elle India.

 Above: From the series ‘WIFW Looks of the Day’ for Elle India

-I would definitely recommend that young designers get as much work experience as possible before starting out independently.
+ng designers get as much work experience as possible before starting out independently.
 Also, planning in advance for at least 6 month’s worth of projects.

 Born and brought up in Mumbai, I was drawn to art as a child, taking part in various art competitions and going for art classes in school.
 I always knew I wanted to have a career in art.
 After Junior College I wrote a few entrance tests for Applied Art courses in various universities and that is how I ended up getting into Sophia Polytechnic University.
 I graduated in 2004, and started out as an Art Director at advertising agencies like McCann Erickson, Contract Advertising and Ogilvy.
 In February 2008, after a short stint at Fabrica (Benetton’s Visual Arts Research Centre in Italy), I decided to pursue a career in Graphic Design and have since worked with firms like Grandmother India and Rediffusion Y&R Design.
 The short time I spent at Fabrica was eye opening: the superbly designed building (by Japanese architect Tadao Ando), its provocative work – and working with people from all over the world!